rrrene/sparkr/README.md

     end
     # => "▁█" (colored, trust me)

-To see this how this looks live and in full colour, take a look at [Inch](http://rrrene.github.io/inch).
+To see how this looks live and in full colour, take a look at [Inch](http://rrrene.github.io/inch).